-- r The indicated files and directories, together with all subdirectories, are dumped onto the tape.
+- r The named files are written on the tape.
 If files with the same names already exist, they are replaced.
 'Same' is determined by string comparison, so './abc' can never be the same as '/usr/dmr/abc' even if '/usr/dmr' is the current directory.
-If no file argument is given, '.' is the default. - u updates the tape. u is the same as r, but a file is replaced only if its modification date is later than the date stored on the tape; that is to say, if it has changed since it was dumped. u is the default command if none is given. - d deletes the named files and directories from the tape.
-At least one file argument must be given.
+If no file argument is given, '.' is the default. - u updates the tape. u is like r, but a file is replaced only if its modification date is later than the date stored on the tape; that is to say, if it has changed since it was dumped. u is the default command if none is given. - d deletes the named files from the tape.
+At least one name argument must be given.
 This function is not permitted on magtapes. - x extracts the named files from the tape to the file system.
-The owner, mode, and datemodified are restored to what they were when the file was dumped.
-If no file argument is given, the entire contents of the tape are extracted. - t lists the names of all files stored on the tape which are the same as or are hierarchically below the file arguments.
+The owner and mode are restored.
+If no file argument is given, the entire contents of the tape are extracted. - t lists the names of the specified files.
 If no file argument is given, the entire contents of the tape is listed.